kamstrup/fn/README.md

 TODO
 ---
 ```
+API CHANGES:
+* Do we need to change fn.Go() to enable better error handling?

 POTENTIAL FUTURE FEATURES (in order of prio)
 * fnio.DirOf(dirName), * fnio.DirTreeOf(dirName) (recursive)
 * Special seqs for Assoc.Keys() and Assoc.Values()